Our Team

 B.A.
 Environmental Studies (2013)

-Elizabeth’s thesis explored plant functional traits and tree community assembly.
-After WashU, she completed a M.A. in biology education from New York University.
+Elizabeth’s thesis explored tree functional diversity and community assembly across environmental gradients.
+After WashU, she completed an MA in science education at New York University and an MBA at Harvard Business School.
+LinkedIn

 Former Research Technicians